Kuama-IT/kerbero/README.md

 It is provided a script to setup the project.
 In order to run the packages download run:
 `./kerbero-setup.sh`.
+The web-api must be configured in a .env file.
+There is a file inside the web-api/src/Kerbero.WebApi/ folder named .env-example, which can be renamed and completed.
-After the setup you need to run the script `./dev-deploy-script.sh` to launch the environment.
+After the setup, you need to run the script `./dev-deploy-script.sh` to launch the environment.
 The script run kerbero in a in development environment, as such it needs docker engine to be running.

 ### Note